tools-alexuser01/Sparkplug-Framework/README.md

 Sparkplug aims to help front-end developers approach building sites from a modular, scallable approach.

-The file structure is specifically set up to help you deliberately build modular, isolated systems.
+The file structure is set up to help you deliberately build modular, isolated systems.

 Inspiration from:
 * [smacss.com](http://smacss.com)